We welcome petitions and recognise that they are one way in which people can let us know their concerns.

 If your petition is about something that a different council or other organisation is responsible for, we will give consideration to what the best method is for responding to it.
 This might consist of simply forwarding the petition to the other council, but could involve other steps.
 In any event we will always notify you of what action has been taken.

-If you wish to raise issues of possible borough or parish councillor misconduct under the members’ code of conduct, you can telephone the Monitoring Officer on 01509 634699 or make a complaint.
+If you wish to raise issues of possible borough or parish councillor misconduct under the members’ code of conduct, you can make a complaint online.

 What will you do when you receive my petition?